Support for centres affected by the conflict in the Middle East

 Where candidates are present for assessments but have been disadvantaged

-Centres may apply for special consideration if they are satisfied that there has been a material and detrimental effect on candidate examination performance or in the production of coursework or non-examination assessment.
+Centres may apply for special consideration if they believe that there has been a material and detrimental effect on candidate examination performance or in the production of coursework or non-examination assessment.

 In these cases, special consideration will normally be given by applying an allowance of additional marks to each component affected within a specification.